zig-gamedev/zig-gamedev/README.md

 Helper libraries implemented in Zig that this project provides are: graphics, vectormath, tracy, pix.
 See Libraries section below for more information.

-Additionaly, Zig compiler can build C/C++ code.
-This code can be then easily invoked from Zig.
+Additionally, Zig compiler can build C/C++ code which then can be easily invoked from Zig code.
 This project takes advantage of this capability to use some great C/C++ libraries.

 ## Building sample applications